TasmiaZerin1128/SkinDetector/README.md

 ## How it works?
 ```
-We have used naive Bayes here for classification (skin or non-skin pixel).
+We have used Naive Bayes here for classification (skin or non-skin pixel).
 As it is a colour image there are 256*256*256 types of pixels.

 In the training function, pixel frequencies of being skin or non-skin is calculated.
 We take every pixel of the image and see if it is a pixel of skin by using the mask